m-tq/Octra-Ekstension/README.md

 # 🦊 Octra Extension Wallet (Unofficial)

-**Octra-Ekstension** is an unofficial browser extension to interact directly with the **Octra Blockchain**.
+**Octra Extension** is an Un-Official Chrome Browser based Extension to interact directly with the **Octra Blockchain**.
 With this extension, you can **create a new wallet, import an existing one, sign transactions and more**

 ---